adrihor/pythonista-dropbox/README.rst

    + set_keychain.py

-Close and restart Pythonista and run the scripts in side of `site-packages.pythonista_dropbox.client_scripts` in the following order:
+Close and restart Pythonista and run the following scripts inside of `site-packages.pythonista_dropbox.client_scripts` in the following order:

 * set_keychain.py